arnab621/documatrix/README.md

   <img src="https://img.shields.io/github/issues/yourusername/documatrix" alt="GitHub Issues">
 </div>

-A GraphRAG-powered document analysis application that combines vector search with graph traversal for intelligent document analysis and chat.
+A **GraphRAG**-powered document analysis application that combines vector search with graph traversal for intelligent document analysis and chat.
 Analyze any type of document - contracts, research papers, reports, and more.

 ### Special thanks and mention - @Windsurf